 - Make a personal budget by listing all the money that you spend and all the money you have coming in each month.
 Work out where you can reduce your spending to help you pay money towards the rent and your arrears.

 - Check you are receiving all the support you are entitled to.
 If you claim housing benefit make sure that the payments are still being made.
-If your circumstances have changed let the housing benefit department know as you might be able to receive more help.
-If you do not get housing benefit check if you can claim using the benefit calculator.
+If your circumstances have changed let Housing Benefit know as you might be able to receive more help.
+If you do not get housing benefit check if you can claim using the .

 - Speak to all the people that you owe money to and let them know that you are having difficulties.
 They may be able to help you make a repayment plan.
 Make sure that you pay priority debts first.
 Rent and council tax are your most important monthly payments so you need to make sure you pay them before you pay your other debts.